Lois Frankel

-Frankel was a member of the Florida House of Representatives for fourteen years, serving as Minority Leader of the Florida State House.
-She was elected mayor of West Palm Beach, Florida, in 2003, serving two terms in office until leaving office in 2011 due to term limits.
+Frankel was a member of the Florida House for fourteen years, serving as Minority Whip and later Minority Leader of the Florida State House.
+She was elected mayor of West Palm Beach in 2003, serving two terms in office until leaving office in 2011 due to term limits.
+Frankel additionally ran unsuccessful campaigns to run for the US House of Representatives in 1992 and for Governor of Florida in 2002.

 Early life and education

-Frankel was born to a Jewish family on May 16, 1948 in New York City and received a bachelor's degree from Boston University in 1970.
+Frankel was born to a Jewish family on May 16, 1948, in New York City and received a bachelor's degree from Boston University in 1970.
 She earned a Juris Doctor from Georgetown University Law Center in 1973.
 Frankel moved to West Palm Beach, Florida, in 1974.

 Florida House of Representatives (1987–2003)

 Elections

 In 1986 incumbent Democratic state representative Eleanor Weinstock of the 83rd district decided to run for a seat in the Florida Senate.
 Frankel ran for Weinstock's open seat in the Florida House and defeated Republican nominee Gerald Adams 69%–31%.
 In 1988 she won reelection to a second term unopposed; in 1990 she again was unopposed.

 In November 1991 Frankel resigned as state representative to run for Congress in 1992.
 Mimi McAndrews, a former aide of Frankel's, was elected to replace her.
 Frankel lost to fellow Democratic representative Alcee Hastings in the 1992 congressional primary.
 In 1994 Frankel defeated McAndrews in the Democratic primary for her old State House seat.
 Frankel won the November general election with 55% of the vote.
 In 1996, she won reelection to a fifth term with 68% of the vote.

 In 1998 Frankel was reelected to a sixth term with 64% of the vote.
 In 2000 she was reelected to a seventh term with 63% of the vote.